fbpx

 Trump card two: real-time webhooks

-A webhook is Karbon raising its hand the moment something changes: a new contact, a status update, a custom field edit.
-More precisely, Karbon sends a small message to the location you specify, in real time.
+A webhook is Karbon raising its hand the moment something changes — a new contact, a status update, a custom field edit.
+Karbon sends a small message to wherever you tell it to, in real time.
 Your other systems stay automatically in sync with Karbon.
-In fact, most practice management platforms don’t have webhooks at all.
-Axcess has a real-time API but no webhook system — meaning your firm has to poll CCH to find out what changed, rather than CCH telling you.
-Karbon firms get the event the second it happens.

 Trump card three: MCP-readiness

 A public API.
 Real-time webhooks.
 AI-accessible automation through MCP.
-By comparison, most of Karbon’s competitors have one of these.
+Full data access in the cloud.
+Most of Karbon’s competitors have one or two of these.
 Some have none.
-Karbon has all three, and that’s why step three is so much further along on Karbon than it is on anything else in this category.
+Karbon has all four — and that’s why step three is so much further along on Karbon than it is on anything else in this category.

 What This Looks Like in a Real Firm